zanematthew/task-tracker/README.md

 ### EXPERIENCE
 A WordPress plugin that turns WordPress into a SIMPLE task tracking machine.
 Its intended use is to have a centeral location where you can record your task, be it something as simple as: "read up on backbone js", "check the issue tracker on wiki" or "take out the trash".

+Each Task has a:

+* Title
+* Description

-Each Task can be assigned:
+And can be assigned:

 * Status
 * Priority